💤 "Sleep Hygiene: 10 Habits to Sleep Better Every Night"

 10. Use Your Bed Only for Sleep

-Avoid working, eating, or watching TV in bed.
-This trains your brain to associate your bed with sleep only, making it easier to fall asleep quickly.
+Avoid watching TV, eating, or working in bed.
+This helps your brain associate the bed only with sleep.

 Conclusion